 Listing a product’s features is easy, but it doesn’t help your buyer understand what they’re buying.
-They want to know how a product will help them, they don’t really care which features it uses to make that happen.
+They want to know how a product will help them; they don’t care which features it uses to make that happen.

 Stress your product’s benefits in the description.
-List its features, but discuss exactly how they help your buyer.
-The product’s benefits should be easy to see, and should include relevant keywords if at all possible.
+List its features, but discuss precisely how they help your buyer.
+The product’s benefits should be easy to see, and include relevant keywords if possible.

 If you’re having trouble finding out the real benefits of your product, try this exercise:

-Use your findings to determine how this product connects with buyer’s on a personal level.
+- Use your findings to determine how this product connects with buyers personally.

-Heed a word of warning: never list fake benefits in a product’s description.
-It’s common for brand’s to list half-truths or even lies as benefits of a product, which is a great way to lose customers and get chargebacks or returns.
-Stay honest with your reader, and offer your product’s real benefits in the best possible way you can.
+Heed a warning: never list fake benefits in a product’s description.
+It’s common for brands to list half-truths or lies as benefits of a product, which is a great way to lose customers and get chargebacks or returns.
+Stay honest with your reader, and offer your product’s tangible benefits as best as possible.

 #2: Offer Your Product’s Raw Features, Too

-Stress how your product benefits your buyer, but offer a list of its features, too.
+Stress how your product benefits your buyer, but offer a list of its features.

 Again – don’t lie about your product.
 Don’t list any half-true features or features that might not be present.
 Be upfront and honest without stretching the truth.

 Don’t list a product’s features as prominently as you list its benefits.
-You want your readers to see the benefits first, than the features.
-Consider putting the features off to the side of the page, further down than the benefits, or on a differently tab entirely.
+You want your readers to see the benefits first, then the parts.
+Consider putting the features off to the side of the page, further down than the benefits, or on a different tab entirely.

 #3: Include All Important Information Relating To The Product In Its Description

-There are dozens of words and phrases you can include in your product descriptions to help your customer better understand your product and achieve a higher rank on Google’s search engine results pages.
+You can include dozens of words and phrases in your product descriptions to help your customer better understand your product and rank higher on Google’s search engine results pages.

 Keywords are only the beginning – in fact, there’s much more you can add to improve your rank:

-Product-Related Keywords: Every product you offer probably has an SKU, a UPC, a catalog number, a part number, and numerous other tags you use to identify it from others.
-Some shoppers will use these identification tags to search for your products in Google.
-You might have your product’s name, but it won’t show up in a search containing just its SKU if you don’t include it in your copy.
-Be thorough, and include any and all information directly pertaining to the product.
+- Product-Related Keywords: Every product you offer probably has an SKU, a UPC, a catalog number, a part number, and numerous other tags you use to identify it from others.
+Some shoppers will use these identification tags to search for your products on Google.
+You might have your product’s name, but it won’t show up in a search containing its SKU if you don’t include it in your copy.
+Be thorough, and include any information directly about the product.

 If your product goes by numerous names or titles, include them in your copy.
-If you sell athletic shoes, but you don’t include the words “sneakers” or “tennis shoes” in your copy, you’ll miss out on searches.
+If you sell athletic shoes but don’t include the words “sneakers” or “tennis shoes” in your document, you’ll miss out on searches.

-Product Name: Repeat your product’s name in the description.
-You don’t need to do this a lot, but it helps reaffirm what your page is about, and it makes it easier for Google to trust you.
+- Product Name: Repeat your product’s name in the description.
+You don’t need to do this a lot, but it helps reaffirm what your page is about and makes it easier for Google to trust you.

 Fill up your product descriptions with anything you can think relates to your product.
-Try to imagine every potential search term you think relates to your product, and implement it in your copy.
+Imagine every potential search term you think relates to your product and implement it in your copy.
 Your product will show up on more search engine results pages, and you’ll see an increase in your store’s visitors.